 In the 1980s, after spending much of the ‘70s living in Philadelphia, Waterman moved to Oxford, Mississippi, and began a new career publishing the photos of blues, folk, country and jazz artists that he’d take since the early ‘60s.
 His work is displayed in A Gallery For Fine Photography in New Orleans and The Govinda Gallery in Washington, DC.
 In 2004, Insight Editions published Between Midnight and Day – The Last Unpublished Blues Archive, a collection of 100 of his images – many taken at folk and blues festivals across the US – that is now out of print but remains available on Waterman’s website.

-In 2014, Waterman received a Keeping the Blues Alive Award for Photography from the Memphis-based Blues Foundation, in 2017 he received a Brass Note on Beale Street in Memphis and in 2019 University Press of Mississippi published his authorized biography, Dick Waterman: A Life in Blues, gleaned from interviews with Waterman himself and over 40 others who worked with him.
+In 2014, Waterman received a Keeping the Blues Alive Award for Photography from the Memphis-based Blues Foundation, in 2017 he received a Brass Note on Beale Street in Memphis and in 2020 he was induced into the Blues Hall of Fame in Memphis.
+In 2019, University Press of Mississippi published the authorized biography Dick Waterman: A Life in Blues, gleaned from interviews with Waterman himself and over 40 others who worked with him.

 Asked in 2015 about his induction into the Blues Hall of Fame in 2000, the year an exhibition of his photographs was presented at the Russell Senate Office Building in Washington, DC, Waterman demonstrated characteristic optimism and humility.
 “Well, I have a tendency to feel that if you do something long enough, something good will come,” said the 87-year-old “blues savior,” who lives in Mississippi to this day.
 “And when you look around and you see Muddy and B.B. and Wolf and Son and Charlie Patton and those people and they say, ‘You’re their equal, we want you to come into the Hall of Fame,’ well, that’s just very special.”